iter8-tools/iter8/mkdocs/docs/user-guide/commands/iter8.md

 ### Synopsis

-Perform metrics-driven experiments and rollouts for apps and ML models.
+Perform metrics-driven experiments and safe rollouts of apps and ML models.

 Environment variables: